,

 Read my affiliate policy.

 I immediately thought of making cider in the Crock-Pot.
 I loved the idea of the smell of baking apples filling the house all day while it cooked.
-They say smells trigger emotions and memories in the brain, and I believe it!
-Hot apple cider does that for me.
+They say smells trigger emotions and memories in the brain, and I believe it Hot apple cider does that for me.

-It’s easy to make too!
+This apple cider recipe version is easy to make too!

 5-Minute Apple Cider Recipe (from Scratch)

-I was pleased with the hands-on time for this recipe.
-It took about 5 minutes to wash, peel, and cut 10 apples.
-(My kids are pretty good with knives in the kitchen thanks to this class so that helps!)
+I didn’t have to add any sweetener since those varieties are naturally sweet.
+If you use more sour apples, add a little honey, maple syrup, or coconut sugar to the final product.
+It only took about 5 minutes to wash, peel, and cut 10 apples.
+My kids are pretty good with knives in the kitchen thanks to this class so that helps!

 After prep it’s really just a matter of waiting and taking in the heavenly smell of baking apples and spices as they cook down.
 All that’s left is to strain and serve!
+We like cider best served warm.
+However, we refrigerate the leftovers (when there are any) in a stainless steel pitcher and it’s wonderful cold as well.

 Hot Apple Cider Recipe